raoz/jetgpio-sys/README.md

 Version 0.2.2 corresponds to JETGPIO v1.2, which is the last version of JETGPIO that does not require a kernel module.

+## Usage

+A basic usage example is available [in the examples folder](examples/blink.rs).

+For more examples, see [the C examples of the underlying library](https://github.com/Rubberazer/JETGPIO/tree/main/EXAMPLES_C).

 ## Limitations

 At run-time, root access is required in standard configurations, to be able to directly access the memory that controls the GPIO.
 Only Linux is supported by this crate.